top of page

 Despite rapidly changing federal and state policies that have caused confusion and misinformation, gender-affirming care for youth remains legal in Montana.

-Many dedicated professionals and community organizations across the state continue to offer gender affirming, supportive care to transgender youth.
-To help youth, parents and caregivers, and providers to access care, the MT Youth Gender Affirming Care Network was formed in 2025.
+Many dedicated professionals and community organizations across the state continue to offer supportive care to gender diverse and transgender youth, their families, caregivers, and providers.

 In May 2025, a state judge permanently blocked enforcement of Montana SB 99, a 2023 law that sought to ban youth gender affirming care, ruling it unconstitutional under Montana’s rights to privacy and equal protection.
 Importantly, attempts to escalate criminal penalties against caregivers and providers have been blocked.